jarviscanada/jarvis_data_eng_AnthonyInthavong/linux_sql/README.md

 # Introduction

-The Jarvis Linux Cluster Administration (LCA) team manages a Linux cluster of nodes/servers which are running CentOS 7.
+The Jarvis Linux Cluster Administration (LCA) team manages a Linux cluster of nodes/servers running the Linux distribution CentOS 7.
 These servers are internally connected through a switch and able to communicate through internal IPv4 addresses.

-The team needs a product to record hardware specifications and monitor node resource usage in real time.
+The team needs a product to record hardware specifications and monitor node resource usage in real-time.

-This project is meant to be a MVP (minimal viable product) to help the LCA team collect data for future use such as generating reports for resource planning.
+This project is meant to be an MVP (minimal viable product) to help the LCA team collect data for future use such as generating reports for resource planning.

 We set up a Monitoring Agent on a node within the Linux cluster to collect information such as hardware specifications and resource usage on other nodes within the cluster.
-This Monitoring Agent contains a PostgreSQL Sever installed within a Docker Container that collects information submitted via bash scripts installed on each node.
+This Monitoring Agent contains a PostgreSQL Server installed within a Docker Container that collects information submitted via bash scripts installed on each node.

-Set up is fairly simple as we only need to install a single bash script on each server we want data collected from.
+Set up is simple as we only need to install a few bash scripts on each server/node within the cluster.

 # Quick Start
 1. Create a `psql` container using `psql_docker.sh` specified with `db_username` and `db_password`